sst/guide/_chapters/redirect-on-login-and-logout.md

 ### Redirect to Login After Logout

 Now we'll do something very similar for the logout process.
-Since we are already using the `withRouter` HOC for our App component, we can go ahead and the bit that does the redirect.
+Since we are already using the `withRouter` HOC for our App component, we can go ahead and add the bit that does the redirect.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Add the following to the bottom of the `handleLogout` method in our `src/App.js`.